 Lee & Davis’ designs are sometimes years in the making.
 From a fleeting thought to the final product, their products are handcrafted with the help of time.
 As the passage of time kneads perspective, metal scraps they may have found years ago find themselves as the centerpieces for their latest projects.
 This ongoing process results in every product having its own unique story to tell.
 Movement, shadows, and even sounds and negative space come together and play a part in a multisensory experience.

-Below are their thought process for making the Isometric Notebook and snippets from a conversation we had for our upcoming book, Creative Spaces.
+Below are their thought process for making the Isometric Notebook and snippets from a conversation we had for our book, Creative Spaces.

 Ladies & Gentlemen Studio space.
 Photograph taken by Ye Rin Mok.